How to Get Rid of Roaches in Air Vents

 2. Droppings: Roach droppings look like tiny, black specks and are often found near vents or in the ductwork.
 If you notice these droppings around your vents, it could signify a roach infestation.

 3. Egg Casings: Cockroaches leave behind egg casings, called oothecae, which are small, brown, and oval-shaped.
-If roaches nest inside, these can often be found in or near your air vents.
+If roaches nest inside, they can often be found in or near your air vents.

 4. Live or Dead Roaches: Seeing live or dead cockroaches near your vents indicates an infestation.
 Even one roach sighting should prompt you to investigate further.

-If you notice any of these signs, taking action immediately is essential.
-If the infestation appears severe or you are unsure about the extent of the problem, it’s best to call our professional cockroach pest control
+If you notice any of these signs, take action immediately.
+If the infestation appears severe or you are unsure about the extent of the problem, call our professional cockroach control specialists in Georgia.

 Impact on Health